 2. Eat breakfast / Healthy diet

 The health benefits of regular exercise are well documented.
-Developing a consistent exercise routine is a habit that will not only improve your health, but leave you more motivated, provide you with more mental clarity and you will feel physically better.
+Developing a consistent exercise routine is a habit that will not only improve your health, but leave you more motivated, provide you with more mental clarity and you’ll feel physically better.

 4. Drink plenty of water